elastic/DaC-Reference/docs/internals_of_the_detection_rules_repo.md

 | version.lock.json      | Master version lock file used to track the version of a rule based on sha256 calculation                        |
 | integration-*.json.gz  | Files used to validate rules against Elastic integration schemas                                                 |

-:bulb:*Note: View the schemas and dataclass section to view the schema files and folders table.*
+*Note: View the schemas and dataclass section to view the schema files and folders table.*

 ## CLI